Farid Hafez: Operation Luxor

-On November 9, 2020, there was a raid called Operation Luxor against suspects of alleged terrorism.
-Der Standard editor Hans Rauscher called the operation a "gigantic flop" and Die Presse editor Anna Thalhammer saw the investigation "crumbling" almost two years later following a decision by the Appellate Court that called the raid "unlawful."
-Hafez was among those who were suspected and his home was raided.
+On 9 November 2020, the Austrian police raid called Operation Luxor was directed against people who were alleged terrorists.
+Der Standard editor Hans Rauscher called the operation a "gigantic flop", and Die Presse editor Anna Thalhammer saw the investigation "crumbling" almost two years later following a decision by the Appellate Court that called the raid "unlawful."
+Hafez was among those who were suspected and his home was raided, but was acquitted from all charges in January 2023.
+In April of 2024, Hafez sued the deradicalization expert Lorenzo Vidino for his involvement with the private detective firm Alp Services in a European-wide large-scale smearing campaign that The New Yorker had revealed.

-The Regional Court (that had allowed the initial unlawful raid) issued a recent shocking and inaccurate decision that upheld the investigation against Prof. Hafez, citing his academic work.
+The Regional Court (that had allowed the initial unlawful raid) issued a decision that upheld the investigation against Prof. Hafez, citing his academic work.
 According to the Regional Court (Landesgericht Graz), Hafez's “activities in the preparation of the so-called Islamophobia Report and his activity with the Bridge Initiative at Georgetown University is intended to disseminate the fighting term “Islamophobia” with the goal of preventing any critical engagement with Islam as a religion [...] in order to establish an Islamic state [...]."
 According to Georgetown University, "this statement and the court’s decision are proof that the case against Prof. Farid Hafez is a dangerous sign of an attempt to silence the free speech and academic freedom of a prominent scholar."
 Media scholar Prof. Fritz Hausjell called this an "encroachment on academic freedom and freedom of speech."

 In an "International Statement Opposing Use of Counter-Terrorism Powers to Target Islamophobia Expert," which was signed by more than 350 scholars, primarily from the United States of America, including Charles Taylor, Talal Asad and Peter Rose.
-The letter argued that this raid was "part of the international rise of authoritarian governmental suppression of Muslim civil society and critical scholarship in Western democracies" They called upon the State Prosecutor "to close the case, and cease its intimidation of Dr Farid Hafez and others who have been wrongly attacked."
+The letter argued that this raid was "part of the international rise of authoritarian governmental suppression of Muslim civil society and critical scholarship in Western democracies".
+They called upon the State Prosecutor "to close the case, and cease its intimidation of Dr Farid Hafez and others who have been wrongly attacked."

 After more than two years, the appellate court decided that the allegations and suspicions were unsubstantial.
+Farid Hafez published two books on Operation Luxor in German, one being an academic anthology that he edited and the other one a memoir-inspired story that contextualized the Operation Luxor in Austria's general atmosphere of Islamophobia.

-Shortly after the Operation Luxor, Hafez complained about the police search and compared it to the 1938 Kristallnacht pogrom.
-This comparison was criticized by the Minister of Interior and the Minister of Integration, both from the New ÖVP.
-The conservative Austrian minister of the interior, Karl Nehammer, called the comparison with Kristallnacht and the police search against activists of political Islam "tasteless", "scandalous" and "an expression of an anti-democratic position", even after the court ruled that the raid was illegal.
-In 2018, Nehammer had proposed to ban fasting for pupils in the holy month of Ramadan.
+Shortly after Operation Luxor, Hafez complained about the police search and compared it to the 1938 Kristallnacht pogrom.
+This comparison was criticized by Minister of the Interior (Austria) Karl Nehammer and Minister of Integration (Austria) Susanne Raab.
+The former called the comparison with Kristallnacht and the police search against activists of political Islam "tasteless", "scandalous" and "an expression of an anti-democratic position".